Brutal [Meta]Introduction to Dependent Types in Agda

 Booleans

-Are not that needed with Dec, actually.
+Are not that needed with Dec, actually, but lets define them for completeness:

 module Data-Bool where